 Thank you to Sam Socorro who wrote this article.
 Sam is a guest author from Sensual Spas and

 is a respected and expert voice in a plethora of health related subjects with over 10 years of

 writing under her belt

-I have sold a property at 689 Premier ST in North Vancouver.
+I have listed a new property at 107 2424 CYPRESS ST in Vancouver.